On this page

 A campus-wide Selection Committee will review the scholar applications following the model of the NIH peer review process.
 Selection criteria will focus on the strengths and potential of the candidate to become a leading multidisciplinary clinical investigator judged in five major domains:

-1. Track Record: Creativity of the candidate and potential to lead excellent multidisciplinary research judging by track record in some or all of the following: areas of expertise and prior training; publications; funded grants
+1. Track Record: Creativity of the candidate and potential to lead excellent multidisciplinary research judging by track record in some or all of the following: areas of expertise and prior training; first authored publications; funded grants

 2. Research Plan: Scientific value, potential clinical importance, and feasibility of the written multidisciplinary research plan